tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..api..pretend"></a>

 #### api~pretend(verb, data, opts) ⇒ <code>Promise</code>
 Execution function.
-Prepares the request but does not execute fetch() instead returning a "pretended" response where details for the actual fetch that would have been used are included.
+Prepares the request but does not execute fetch(), instead returning a "pretended" response where details for the actual fetch that would have been used are included.
 Usually used in advanced scenarios where config needs to be tweaked